DerDreher/garden-irrigation-system/README.md

 A control software for a 4 circuit irrigation system. #ESP8266 #WIFI #TELEGRAM

 ### Latest news
-- ___attention, the current code has a message processing error.
-I am working on it, but have little time at the moment___
+- ___Attention, currently there is a problem with creating a watering schedule.
+The microcontroller is crashing!
+But I am on it.
+If someone recognizes the problem, write me.
+I am glad about help.___
 - The code is currently only available in German.
 An English version will be available in the near future.

 ### Persönliche Note: